xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-test-case-level/KS-DDT-Binding-variables-at-TC-level.png" alt="Input variables appear in the variable binding section" width=100%>

 ### Manage data binding

+> What is an iteration?
+>
+> An iteration is a test case executed with a test data row.

 In the **Data Binding** section, there are two tables: